imruizhang/resveratrol_7T/README.md

 - data has been preprocessed with standard FSL pipeline

-- the post processing of registration between T1 and DTI was done by Frauke Beyer
+- the post processing of registration between T1 and DTI was done by Frauke Beyer (files in ./improve_coregistration)